signalfx/splunk-otel-js/RELEASING.md

 # Releasing Splunk OpenTelemetry Node

-This document explains the steps required to publish a new release of splunk-opentelemetry Node package to NPM.
+This document explains the steps required to publish a new release of splunk-opentelemetry Node package to npm.

 Release process: